blizzhackers/documentation/kolbot/Automule.md

 ![image](https://github.com/magace/documentation/assets/7795098/e2f6a76d-9987-4e6d-b759-8d77853266a7)

-The names of each sub-entry must be different ("Mule1" and "Mule2" in the example).
+The names of each sub-entry, must be different ("Mule1" and "Mule2" in the example).

-Different sub-entries may use the the same mule profile.
+The settings for each sub-entry should use differnt names if they are on the running on the same same realm, muleProfile, accountPrefix, charPrfix.

 ## Torch Anni Muling